Argyle and Campbell Street bicycle connections

 How do the separated lanes work?

 Separated bicycle lanes are positioned between the kerb and parking spaces or travel lanes.
-They significantly increase the perception of safety and comfort for bicycle riders and vehicle drivers in busier traffic.
-The trial lanes in Liverpool Street, as with the ones installed last year on both Campbell Street and Argyle Street, use line marking and flexible bollards to delineate the space.
+They increase the perception of safety and comfort for bicycle riders and vehicle drivers in busier traffic.
+The trial lanes in Liverpool Street use line marking and flexible bollards to delineate the space.
+This is the same as the ones installed on both Campbell Street and Argyle Street.

 The lanes may also be used by micromobility devices such as e-scooters.